Leon's

 A Bar for the "Friends of Dorothy"

-In its early days as a gay bar, patrons had to say a password before they were let in the door: “Are you a friend of Dorothy?”
+It is rumored that in its early days as a gay bar, patrons had to say a password before they were let in the door: “Are you a friend of Dorothy?”
 A common identifier among gay men at that time, the phrase is a reference to Dorothy Gale of the Wizard of Oz—reportedly for Dorothy's acceptance of her friends despite their unusual identities.

 Images